Q. How do I set up an appointment to get into your program?

 The first step is to contact our intake department at (937)-483-4269.
 We receive a high volume of calls, so it is possible you might be sent to voicemail.
 If this happens, please speak clearly and slowly and leave your name and a good contact phone number or numbers where we can reach you.
 We will call you back!

 Yes!
-Adams Recovery Center accepts Ohio Medicaid, managed care plans such as Caresource, Buckeye Health Plan, Molina, United Healthcare Community Plan, and Paramount.
+Adams Recovery Center accepts Ohio Medicaid, managed care plans such as Aetna, AmeriHealth, Anthem, Caresource, Buckeye Health Plan, Molina, and United Healthcare Community Plan.
 We also accept most private insurance.
 For those who do not have qualifying insurance, we provide options for self-pay.
 Please contact us to determine if your insurance qualifies and to explore your options.

 Yes!
 Adams Recovery Center accepts clients from all over Ohio.
 We have even had several out-of-state clients.
 Please contact our intake coordinators to see what we can do for you.